HTTP Vs HTTPS

 in Technology on February 11, 2021

-Hey guys, In this article, I am going to talk about HTTP Vs HTTPS: Which one is better for your website security, and what are its benefits.
+Hey guys, In this article, I am going to discuss HTTP vs. HTTPS: Which one is better for your website security, and what are its benefits?
 So keep reading.

 If you have started a website, you’ve made an excellent choice for your business.
 However, it would be best to make a great choice for your website visitors’ security.
 Everyone who visits your website does so because he believes that his device or personal information won’t be at risk by visiting it.
 But if you do not put robust security measures like an SSL Certificate and HTTPS protocol in place, you’re betraying their trust by making them vulnerable to cyber-attacks.

-But the security of your visitors is not the only reason why HTTPS is essential for your site.
+However, the security of your visitors is not the only reason HTTPS is essential for your site.
 It’s also essential for many other reasons.
-And here we’ll take a look at those reasons.
+Here, we’ll look at those reasons.
 But before we get into them, let’s understand what HTTPS is and how it is different from HTTP.

 What Is HTTPS?